-But these days I really enjoy eating on my own without a book and my phone.
+But these days I really enjoy eating alone while travelling.
 I like being present while I am eating.
 And I wouldn’t let the fear of dining alone prevent me from trying a new food or trying a new restaurant.
 After all, eating is part of travelling!
-So even if you are travelling solo, don’t miss out on a potentially fantastic eating experience!
+So even if you are travelling solo, don’t miss out on a potentially fantastic food experience!

 Whether it is hiking, skydiving, bungee jumping, or anything you can imagine!
 If you can dream it, go for it!